London Underground 1992 Stock: 2019–present

-Since 2019, TfL is doing a major refurbishment on the Central line units as part of the Central Line Improvement Programme (CLIP).
-This includes a complete overhaul of the interior and adding new features such as new wheelchair spaces, PIS (Passenger Information Screens), and CCTV installed throughout the train.
-The London Underground corporate livery will also be repainted on these units as well as the replacement of the original DC motors with new AC motors.
-It takes approximately 10 weeks to refurbish a train.
-Work started in 2019 but was heavily delayed due to the COVID-19 pandemic, and financial reasons.
+In 2019, TfL started a major refurbishment on the Central line trains as part of the Central Line Improvement Programme (CLIP).
+This includes a complete overhaul of train interiors, adding wheelchair spaces and passenger information screens, and installing CCTV throughout the trains.
+The London Underground corporate livery is being repainted, and the original DC motors replaced with new AC motors.
+Each train refurbishment takes approximately ten weeks.
+Work started in 2019 but was heavily delayed by the COVID-19 pandemic and financial reasons.
+The first refurbished train re-entered service in 2023.
+By January 2025, with £160m of the original £500m budget spent, only one refurbished train had entered service with a further three expected to be completed by the end of 2025.

+In 2025, TfL noted that thirteen cars had been out of service for a long period, with two "unlikely to return to service".

 Waterloo & City line units

 Waterloo & City line 1992 Stock in its original Network SouthEast livery at Bank in 2003.

 In 2006, the Waterloo & City line was closed for several months to allow for track and signalling upgrade works.
 During this period, the 1992 Stock units in use on the line were removed by crane from Waterloo depot and taken by road to Wabtec Rail in Doncaster for refurbishment.
 External changes included repainting the trains, which were still in Network SouthEast livery, into London Underground's corporate livery.
 Internally, the handrails were repainted from Central line red to Waterloo & City line turquoise, new seat moquette was fitted and CCTV cameras were installed.
 Later, the units received the new "Barman" moquette fitted to the Central line units, but not the new lighting, window frames or front end.